DO ALL THINGS AS TO THE LORD

 This is a great spiritual blunder!

-Sadly, many ignorant servants of God today hold and propagate the erroneous view that the main reason why believers do secular jobs is simply to finance the spiritual work they are doing.
+Sadly, many ignorant and carnal servants of God today hold and propagate the erroneous view that the main reason why believers do secular jobs is simply to finance and support the spiritual work they are doing.

 As a born-again believer, you no longer belong to yourself, for the Lord Jesus Christ has bought you with His own precious blood.
 You entirely belong to the Lord Jesus Christ!